blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 roll a natural 1 with this wand on an attack roll, the wand produces sparks instead of casting.

-### Immovable rod (Very Rare)
-This spell focus has a button that clicks in to activate it's main feature, which is that it is immovable.

-When an Unstoppable rod meets an Immovable rod, a hole is torn in the weave.
-1d4 rounds later, there is an eruption.
-Everything within a 1 mile radius sphere becomes a permanent anti-magic field, and the two rods are destroyed.

-### Unstoppable rod (Very Rare)
-This spell focus has a button that clicks in to activate it's main feature, which is that it ignores gravity and moves in the direction of it's tip at a rate of 5ft for every minute.

-When an Unstoppable rod meets an Immovable rod, a hole is torn in the weave.
-1d4 rounds later, there is an eruption.
-Everything within a 1 mile radius sphere becomes a permanent anti-magic field, and the two rods are destroyed.

 ### Portal Wand (Very Rare)
 This wand can be used to produce either a blue or orange portal.
 Each is projected onto a flat 5ft square surface within 60ft.
 The blue portal consumes